near/nearcore/chain/chunks/README.md

 ## ShardsManager
 Shard Manager is responsible for:

 * **fetching partial chunks** - it can ask other nodes for the partial chunks that it is missing.
-It keeps the track fo the request via RequestPool
+It keeps the track of the requests via RequestPool and can be asked to resend them when someone calls `resend_chunk_requests` (this is done periodically by the client actor).
+* **storing partial chunks** - it stores partial chunks within local cache before they can be used to reconstruct for the full chunk.
+  `stored_partial_encoded_chunks` stores non-validated partial chunks while `ChunkCache` stores validated partial chunks. (we need the previous block in order to validate partial chunks).
+This data is also used when other nodes are requesting a partial encoded chunk (see below).
 * **handling partial chunks requests** - when request for the partial chunk arrives, it handles reading it from store and returning to the requesting node

-* **storing partial chunks** - it stores partial chunks within local cache (`stored_partial_encoded_chunks`)

 * **validating chunks** - once it receives correct set of partial chunks for the chunk, it can 'accept the chunk' (which means that validator can sign the block if all chunks are accepted)

-* **storing full chunks** - full chunks (that are reconstructed from partial chunks if it gets enough parts) are stored in ChunkCache, and are later used to answer queries from client library.
-This happens only for the shards that given node cares about.

 ## ChunkCache

-Cache for chunks that we've seen - also stores the mapping from the blocks to the chunk headers.
+Cache for validated partial chunks that we've seen - also stores the mapping from the blocks to the chunk headers.

 ## RequestPool